 NEA Retired Executive Council

 Responsibilities: There are two in person meetings held in D.C. in the fall and spring as well as one virtual meeting in the winter.
 Like the Board of Directors, the Executive Council often meets virtually throughout the year.
-This is the group that makes decisions and plans for NEA Retired.
+This group makes decisions and plans for NEA Retired.

 Because much of the work of NEA Retired must be done electronically, it is necessary to be familiar with various technology skills and to have the equipment to fulfill the job.
 NEA 360 (also known as EdCommunities) is used, and upon request, training for this can be provided.